Certification

 In accordance with Section 668.43 of the Federal Register, teachHOUSTON has not determined whether preparation by the teachHOUSTON program will prepare you for certification in any state but Texas.
 However Texas has reciprocity agreements with many states that facilitate acquiring teacher certification elsewhere once you have it in Texas.

-In order to become a certified teacher, preservice teachers must pass the TExES Content Exam for the level and major in which they wish to teach, as well as the TExES Pedagogy and Professional Responsibilities (PPR) exam for the grade level they wish to teach.
-You also must be approved by the University of Houston to sign up for TExES exams.
+Additionally, all candidates must pass the TExES Content Exam for the level and major in which they wish to teach, as well as the TExES Pedagogy and Professional Responsibilities (PPR) exam for the grade level they wish to teach.
+Institutional approval is required to register for TExES exams.
 For this reason, all teachHOUSTON students must complete qualifying exams to gain approval for TExES exams.

 Resources for Certification Exams